 Best Custard Bun (Liu Sha Bao) in Singapore

 A good custard bun (also known as Liu Sha Bao) has soft pillowy dough which is filled with egg custard and salted duck egg’s yolk.
-There are plenty of dim sum restaurants in Singapore that serve it, but most of them are only mediocre.
+There are plenty of dim sum restaurants in Singapore that serve it, but most of them are mediocre.
 Where can you find good custard buns?
 Where can you go to satisfy your cravings for this popular dim sum?

 Here’s my list of the Best Custard Buns in Singapore.